Congratulations! You are about to graduate from grilling dogs and burgers to the age-old art of smoking meat.

 With the upper cooking rack, you can prepare your side dishes while the ribs and chicken smoke below.

-At 77 pounds this compact TFB29PLB Bronson 20 pellet smoker and grill is perfect for small areas and small families.
+At 77 pounds this compact traeger pellet grill is perfect for small areas and small families.
 It’s only 38 inches wide and 22 inches deep.
 One interesting feature is that it has no open flame complying with most HOA rules.
 The 300-sq. in.
 (20″ x 15″) grilling area will hold up to four chickens or a 20-lb. beef brisket.
 The grill grates are porcelain coated steel for easy cleaning and rust protection.

 The grill frame and body feature powder-coated steel combining economy and durability.
 It has the “sawhorse” frame for stability and oversized plastic wheels make it easy to roll around.